 Home gardeners often use an easier method.
 In the spring, take a vine and stretch it to the ground.
 Cover part of it with some garden soil.
 Keep the soil moist.
 After it has rooted, cut the vine from the mother plant, and transplant the new vine to its new home in your garden.

 Did You Know?
-Different varieties of grapes are used to make wine than those used in baking.
+Different varieties are used to make wine than those used in baking.

 Home gardeners find grapes are easy to grow.
-Protecting them from animals, on the other hand, can be a real challenge.
+Protecting them from animals, on the other hand, is often a real challenge.

 Plant new vines in full sun.
-Plant grape vines on the south side of a hill, if possible.
-This maximizes the amount of sunshine and warmth the vines receive.
-The plant roots do not like wet or soggy soil.
+Plant the vines on the south side of a hill, if possible.
+As a result, it maximizes the amount of sunshine and warmth the vines receive during the growing season.
+Additionally, the plant roots do not like wet or soggy soil.
 Also, growing grapes on a hillside or slope helps with drainage.
 They grow well in dry, average soil.

 Grape vines need the support of a trellis or fence.
 Train the main vine straight up a fence pole.
 Allow secondary vines to grow outward on fence posts or wires.
 The tendrils of the vines will attach themselves to the fence.
 You may need to tie the vine down to get it started.

-Your vines need little attention during the season.
+Once the vines are established, they need little attention during the season.
 Be vigilant for insect and plant diseases.
 Adding a little fertilizer once a month is helpful.
 Water vines during droughts only.

 Prune the vines in the Fall.
-Remove any tertiary vines off the secondary vines.
+First, remove any tertiary vines off the secondary vines.
 Thin and aggressively, remove dead vines, and allow ample room for next year’s growth.

-Occasional insect infestations occur.
-Treat with an insecticide.
+Occasionally, insect infestations occur.
+Therefore, treat with an insecticide as needed.

 A variety of plant diseases can afflict your grapes.
 They include powdery and downy mildews, viruses, and black rot.
 Use fungicides early.
 Apply before humid weather sets in.